 a) 2.17 CLERK TO PREPARE PRE-PRINTED APPROVED FORMS

 a.
-It shall be the duty of the Clerk to make available to the public, free of charge, pre-printed forms as indicated throughout these Rules.
+It shall be the duty of the Clerk to make available to the public, free of charge, pre-printed forms or electronic templates as indicated throughout these Rules.

 b.
-Pre-printed forms must be approved by the Chief Judge, prior to distribution.
+Pre-printed forms or electronic templates must be approved by the Chief Judge, prior to distribution.

 c.
-Revisions and modifications to existing pre-printed forms must be approved by the Chief Judge, prior to implementation of the change.
+Revisions and modifications to existing pre-printed forms or electronic templates must be approved by the Chief Judge, prior to implementation of the change.